 86. Requests for additional time due to extenuating circumstances should only be made in exceptional situations, and should be submitted as soon as possible and normally in advance of the submission deadline or examination date.
-Once submitted, the request will be given full consideration in accordance with the Extenuating Circumstances Policy.
-Guidelines on how to make a request for additional time due to extenuating circumstances can be obtained from the Student Centre, HE Administration Office or through MySuffolk.
+Once submitted, the request will be given full consideration in accordance with the Additional Time due to Extenuating Circumstances Policy.
+Guidelines on how to make a request for additional time due to extenuating circumstances can be obtained from the Student Centre, HE Administration Office or through the Student Hub in